 This perspective can be applied to all situations regarding our children and teenagers.
 When we’re faced with the challenge of talking to our children about drugs, here are 3 questions to ask yourself to ensure the conversation is positive for both parent and child.

-3 Questions to Ask Your Child
+3 Questions to Ask About Your Child

 - Do they feel safe?
 The best way to have an open and honest conversation about drugs with our children is to ensure they have a safe environment.
 This means that they are safe to express their concerns and questions without judgement.
-Providing this safe environment for them to completely be themselves, regardless of their mistakes, will foster an environment where our children feel like they can come to us about their struggles, instead of using unhealthy coping methods, such as drug use.
+Providing this safe environment for them to completely be themselves, regardless of their mistakes.
+This will foster an environment where our children feel like they can come to us about their struggles, instead of using unhealthy coping methods, such as drug use.

 - Do they have meaningful connections?
 Authentic connection is necessary before our children can have a meaningful conversation with us.
 It is important to note that connection can take many forms.
 It does not have to mean an expensive family vacation.
-It means the simple and consistent effort parents make each day to connect with that child.
+Rather, it means the simple and consistent effort parents make each day to connect with that child.

-If a child has these three things, it is very likely that these difficult conversations will be a positive experience and bring parents and children closer together.
+When a child has these three things, it is very likely that these difficult conversations will be a positive experience and bring parents and children closer together.
 It’s also more likely that they will follow the standards that you set as a family.

 Having consistent communication with our children is key to fostering an environment that is conducive to building strong relationships and ultimately preventing drug use.